 Contact Us For A Free Consultation

 Do you believe that you might be under investigation or were you already arrested for assault in the first degree in Minnesota?
-Do not say anything to authorities until you are able to contact the Law Office of Barry Hogen.
+Do not say anything to authorities until you are able to contact the Barry Hogen Law.